 6. Budgeting and Financing

-• Contingency Fund: Set aside 10-15% of your budget for unexpected expenses.
-Whether it's unanticipated permit fees or additional utility work, a contingency fund helps avoid budget overruns.
+• Contingency Fund: Save around 10-15% of your budget for the illusive item called ‘Surplus’ No matter if it be unforeseen permit fees or further utility work, a contingency fund mitigates budget creep.

 7. Choosing Experienced ADU Builders